code-423n4/2024-08-wildcat/docs/Known Issues.md

 The way this would work is:

-- Create a market with credentials required for withdrawal but not for deposit or transfers.
+- Create a market with credentials required for withdrawals but not for deposits or transfers.
 - Never add any role providers.
 - Lenders can deposit, but since they'll never have a credential, they will never be given the `isKnownLender` flag, and thus can never withdraw.